-Previously, Kincsö worked for three years as a policy officer at the European Commission’s Directorate-General for Enterprise and Industry in the Unit ‘Support for Industrial Innovation’, where she was responsible for EU initiatives in the field of clusters and cluster policies, such as the European Cluster Excellence Initiative, the European Cluster Observatory or providing support to the high-level European Cluster Policy Group.
+Previously, Kincsö worked for three years as a policy officer at the European Commission’s Directorate-General for Enterprise and Industry in the Unit ‘Support for Industrial Innovation’, where she was responsible for EU initiatives in the field of cluster and innovation policies.
 Prior to that, Kincsö was a manager of international affairs and later on the Brussels representative of the Eszak-Alfold region at the Eszak-alfold Regional Development Agency in Hungary.
 She gained a diploma as a certified economist, has a master’s degree in international business.
 A native Hungarian speaker, Kincsö is fluent in English and French and speaks German and Spanish.